How Art Galleries Can Benefit from Custom Dry Transfer Museum Labels

 - The price of the work (if applicable)

-Available in Almost Any Color, Including White
+Our Transparent Museum Labels Are Available in Almost Any Color, Including White

-Our client, GNU Group, was setting up a display and wanted the descriptions for their custom wall decals to be white.
+Our client, GNU Group, was setting up a display and wanted the descriptions for their custom museum wall labels to be white.
 There are not a lot of ways to get professional white custom wall transfers as a “do it yourself” in-house project or with a sticker, inkjet printer or water decal.

 Using a rub-down white transfer was the correct solution for them.
 A key element for these custom wall labels is that the descriptions are easy to read, comfortable to look at and do not distract from the artwork.
 We believe they met all of those requirements.